PabloThePilot/PabloThePilot.Github.IO/README.md

 If you are not a US citizen you must register for an account and get fingerprinted through https://www.fts.tsa.dhs.gov/home :
 <a href="https://www.fts.tsa.dhs.gov/home" target="_blank">TSA FTSP Flight Training Security Program</a>

 You will need to set up an account with IACRA AND submit an application for a student pilot licesne.
 Many an aspiring pilot who has set up the account has failed to submit the application.
-It is a 2+ step procedure. https://iacra.faa.gov/ :
+It is a 2+ step procedure.
+Please put your FTN number along with your login details in your phone.
+You will need these along the way and they are usually required under pressure so knowing where they are will prove invaluable.  https://iacra.faa.gov/ :
 <a href="https://iacra.faa.gov/" target="_blank">IACRA Student Pilot Application</a>

 Youtube has this one which walks you through the steps: